 - Create a front, right and top view drawing of your final assembly.

-- Add fillets to sharp exterior edges and modify ergonomics to make the container handheld
+- Modify ergonomics to make the enclosure handheld

 - Tell us who is in your group if you are submitting as a group.